yinkaisheng/AppQuickLauncher/README.md

 But on Windows 11, that can't work anymore.

-So I wrote a tool using PyQt5 that does the same thing, when clicking the app tray, it shows a list of apps.
+So I wrote a tool using PyQt5 that does the same thing, when clicking the app tray, it shows a list of apps and can quickly lanuch them.

 ![tray app lanucher](images/trayapplauncher.png)

 Modify the config file, it's json format.
-Add a new app info and restart AppQuickLauncher.pyw
+Add a new app info and restart AppQuickLauncher.pyw.
+Modify taskbar property, make python icon always show on taskbar.
 ```json
 {
     "appList": [{